Interoperability Productions for FHIR

 By default, requests to an InterSystems FHIR server do not go through an interoperability production, however you may want to use a production in some cases.
 For example, you may want to use a production during development to leverage message tracing and other advantages of productions, then make a small modification to send requests directly to the server’s Service when it goes live.
 In an alternate use case, you might want to manipulate the FHIR requests using a business process before they reach the InterSystems FHIR server.

-In its simplest form, a production-based FHIR server consists of configuring the production as described in Accepting FHIR, then adding HS.FHIRServer.Interop.Operation as described in Sending FHIR Requests.
-Once both business hosts are added to the production, modify the TargetConfigName setting of HS.FHIRServer.Interop.Service to specify the name of the HS.FHIRServer.Interop.Operation business operation.
+In its simplest form, a production-based FHIR server consists of configuring the production as described in Accepting FHIR Server Requests, then adding HS.FHIRServer.Interop.OperationOpens in a new tab as described in Sending FHIR Requests.
+Once both business hosts are added to the production, modify the TargetConfigName setting of HS.FHIRServer.Interop.ServiceOpens in a new tab to specify the name of the HS.FHIRServer.Interop.OperationOpens in a new tab business operation.

 If your aim is to use a production during development, then switch to a FHIR server that sends a request directly to the Service, simply reconfigure the Server’s endpoint by removing the value in the Service Config Name field when the server goes live.